-So-called “process heat,” which refers to the thermal energy used to prepare or treat materials during the manufacturing process, accounts for the majority (about two-thirds) of the European energy sector’s final energy consumption.
+Process heat refers to the thermal energy used to prepare or treat materials during the manufacturing process.
+This heat accounts for the majority (about two-thirds) of the European energy sector’s final energy consumption.
 The temperatures of this process heat range from a few degrees of added heat, e.g. for space heating, to more than 1,000 degrees, e.g. for metallurgical processes.

 Some of that heat can be recovered and reused fairly easily while, in other cases, doing so would be much more difficult.

-For example, it may not be possible to capture and re-use the heat emitted from the computer equipment in an office, but it is possible to recover the heat generated by a large data center and then use it to heat another building or a swimming pool.
+For example, it may not be possible to capture and re-use the heat emitted from the computer equipment in an office.
+It is however possible to recover the heat generated by a large data center and then use it to heat another building or a swimming pool.